PooMac/Hospital-Database-Normalization-and-Table-Creation-from-ERD-Diagram/README.md

-# Hospital-Database-Schema-Implementation-and-Normalization
+# Hospital Database Normalization and Table Creation from ERD Diagram
 This project involves the transformation of an Entity-Relationship Diagram (ERD) representing a hospital database into a set of SQL create table commands.
-The primary objective is to design and implement a relational database schema that accurately represents the relationships and entities within a hospital system.
+Additionally, the project includes the application of normalization techniques to optimize the database structure.